junxit/us-congress-bills-117/metadata.md

 - 2022-01-05 — Introduced in Senate
 - 2022-01-05 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S51; text: CR S51)
 - 2022-01-05 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S51; text: CR S51)
+- 2022-01-06 — Message on Senate action sent to the House.
+- 2022-01-10 — Considered by unanimous consent. (consideration: CR H7)
+- 2022-01-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-01-10 — Mr. Amodei asked unanimous consent to take from the Speaker's table and consider.
+- 2022-01-10 — On agreeing to the resolution Agreed to without objection. (text: CR H7)
+- 2022-01-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7)
+- 2022-01-10 — Received in the House.